alt0001/Discord-Lists-Opensource/discordlists-opensource-files/readme.md

 We are glad to announce the release of V6 for Discord Lists!
 Make sure to read the wiki for setup instructions.

+Please make a .env channel for the project.

 # _Changelog_

 ## **Added**